 |Judging Panel (including Finalists pitches to Judges)||16 - 17 Jul 2020|

 Designed by Simon Mckeown with Craig McMullen.
 The Toyota Mobility Foundation approached disabled artist Simon Mckeown to visualise Mobility Unlimited Challenge finalists.
 Using digital tools and working with the finalists, Simon and his team created 3D renders of the devices in use in Tokyo.
 As an artist and academic working within disability issues at Teesside University, Middlesbrough, UK, Mckeown is concerned with disability design and how the future can be envisaged for a more inclusive environment.
 He is also Director of the Invalid Carriage Register which support's the history of disability mobility. www.invalidcarriageregister.org Of this project he said: "Cities remain challenging to disabled people.
 The Mobility Unlimited Challenge presents a fantastic opportunity for some of the worlds leading design teams to develop new and exciting improvements in mobility, which will lead to a more inclusive society.' - www.simon-mckeown.com

-*News Release by RTPR: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (RTPR).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.